New dates coming soon!

 - Or, a HD cam or HD camcorder with video capture card

 You can find Zoom’s full system requirements here.
+Please check that your organisations IT setup allows the use of Zoom.

 Accreditation and Certification